-The Treatment Plant plans and specifications presented to the State Water Resources Board - Division of Drinking Water, for their review continue in the approval process with no firm date set for the low interest financing or commencement of the project.
-Regulatory review by both the California Public Utilities Commission and the State Water Resources Board - Division of Drinking Water will follow with an anticipated review and approval date of approximately May 1, 2018.
-Accordingly, it is anticipated construction of the new water treatment plant will commence October 15, 2018 with the project completion estimated at December 15, 2019.
+The Treatment Plant plans and specifications presented to the State Water Resources Board - Division of Drinking Water, for their review has been approved for bidding and low interest financing at commencement of the project.
+Accordingly, it is anticipated construction of the new water treatment plant will commence in October 2021 with the project completion estimated by October 2023.